littlejohhn/CTF-Cheatsheet/README.md

 2. Get comfortable navigating using the terminal.
 3. Check source code of websites.
 4. Hidden directories can contain passwords or usernames.
-5. Try default passwords for login onto dashboards.
+5. Try default passwords for dashboard login.
 6. Look into SMB, FTP, RDP for any information.
 7. Check history files of Windows and Linux.
 8. Use automated scripts to help find vulnerabilities (while starting off).
 9. Understand cronjobs and what crontab is.
-10. Don't use Msfconsole, unless absolutely necessary.
+10. Don't use msfconsole/meterpreter, unless absolutely necessary.

 # Must Know Websites
 [HackTricks](https://book.hacktricks.xyz/)